Folium Systems

 Next step

-The pitch is strongest when it stays evidence-led.
+The pitch is strongest when it stays record-led.

-Use this deck to start the investor conversation, then move into controlled diligence for financials, customer evidence, legal materials, proprietary tooling, and technical architecture.
+Use this deck to start the investor conversation, then move into controlled diligence for financials, customer records, legal materials, proprietary tooling, and technical architecture.

 Request screenshots, browser checks, known limits, launch blockers, support plans, and the next approval path.